 In this Vientiane travel guide, learn where to go, what to see and do, where to eat, and where to sleep in Vientiane!
 Discover the main places of interest in Vientiane, Laos capital attractions, best tourist spots and sites, and travel tips!
 These are the usual and the unusual, the best, cool, fun, and even weird things to do in Vientiane!

 The best things to do in Vientiane in 24 hours

 The best things to do in Vientiane in a day are organized through four sections in this guide: sightseeing (what to see in Vientiane), activities (what to do in Vientiane), gastronomy (where to eat in Vientiane), and accommodation (where to stay in Vientiane).

 What to see in Vientiane

-From morning markets to monuments and temples, Vientiane sights and landmarks are lively places of gathering.
-The importance of these attractions often overgrows the city limits, and they are simply Vientiane must-see.
+From morning markets to monuments and temples, Vientiane sightseeing can take you to landmarks that are lively places of gathering.
+The importance of these attractions often overgrows the city limits, and they are simply Vientiane’s must-see.
 Here are some of the best places to visit and things to see in Vientiane!

 1. Pha That Luang Vientiane

 Even if four kilometers away from the center, Pha That Luang is a tourist site that pops up on literally every list of things to do in Vientiane City.

 This gold-covered building, also known as the Great Stupa of Vientiane, is one of the most important Buddhist monuments in Laos.
 They believe that Buddha’s breastbone is enshrined in it, so the place is considered sacred.